mads-swaps/mads-swaps.github.io/index.md

 In the case of pair trading we are interested in, we express the linear combination in terms of spread:

 ![output-onlinepngtools.png](images/output-onlinepngtools.png)
-where we inserted a minus sign to express that we will be long one asset and short another, so that $h$ defined is usually positive.
+,where we inserted a minus sign to express that we will be long one asset and short another, so that $h$ defined is usually positive.
 If the spread is stationary, we can say that the currency pairs are cointegrated.

 We use **Engle-Granger two-step method** to check whether the spread is stationary.
 It involves the following: 1) Regressing one series on another to estimate the stationary long-term relationship  2) Applying an **Augmented Dickey-Fuller (ADF)** unit-root test to the regression residual.This test is implemented in `statsmodels.tsa.stattools.coint`.